Biostatistics: A Framework for Critique

 Neuberg recommended reading three books to gain a simple introduction to statistics and genetics: “The Cartoon Guide to Statistics”, “The Cartoon Guide to Genetics”, and “How to Lie with Statistics”.

-Neuberg opened with a story from “The Cartoon Guide to Genetics” entitled “The Case of Jacob’ Flock”.
+Neuberg opened with the classic story, from “The Cartoon Guide to Genetics,” entitled “The Case of Jacob’ Flock”.
 In the bible story, Jacob agrees to tend the goats of his father-in-law, Laban, provided that he gets to keep all the speckled goat offspring while Laban keeps all the black ones.
 Laban’s original flock is all black, so he thinks this is a good way to get Jacob to watch his flock for free.
 But, Jacob has a plan.
 He removes the branches from a tree and strips off the bark, making them all appear white.
 He puts them in the watering hole where the goats drink, and, lo and behold, one-quarter of the new lambs are born speckled!
 In this way, Jacob, innocent of any notion of genetics, accumulates a herd to support himself and his family and he leaves town.
 It turns out, of course, that the sheep were not pure bred black, but had one gene for black, dominant, and one for speckled, recessive, so three-quarters of the offspring looked black and one-quarter speckled.
-These were “heterozy-goats”.
+These were “heterozy-goats”?!

 Neuberg’s intention was to illustrate the statistical paradigm that underlies medical research as well as the tools for defensive statistics, the latter enabling an advocate to approach a researcher, no matter how important he or she is, and say: ”That doesn’t look right to me, please explain it”.